sipb/homeworld/docs/deploy.md

 If you're re-deploying the cluster for development, you will need:

-* A Debian installation (or Debian VM) -- note that we do not support any other environments.
+* A Debian Stretch installation (or VM) -- note that we do not support any other environments.
 * The disaster recovery key.
 * Access to [hyades-cluster](https://github.mit.edu/sipb/hyades-cluster), where we store the current cluster configuration.
 You will need to have set up SSH keys with github.mit.edu.
 * Your Kerberos identity in the root-admins secion of ``setup.yaml``.
 If it isn't there, you can just add it in yourself.
 * Access to toastfs-dev (the machine which hosts the development cluster).
 You will need a Kerberos root instance as a prerequisite to this.
 * Any VNC viewer.
-For example, TightVNC (``sudo apt-get install xtightvncviewer``), but it has an annoying bug where it crashes on window resizes.
-[TigerVNC](https://github.com/TigerVNC/tigervnc/releases) also works, but requires manual installation.
+These instructions are based on [TigerVNC](https://github.com/TigerVNC/tigervnc/releases) (``sudo apt-get install tigervnc``).

 # Installing packages